 - Pour cranberry juice into a small saucepan over medium heat.
 Bring to a boil.

-- Carefully pour the cranberry juice into a large bowl.
-Add the gelatin and stir until completely dissolved.
+- Add the gelatin and stir until completely dissolved.

 - Serving Size (1/12th of recipe):